Crawley Museum

 Ifield Watermill

 Ifield Watermill is believed to be the only working Watermill in West Sussex which is still powered by its original water source (the Ifield millpond).
 Though there were known to be mills in the area from as early as 1274, Ifield Watermill was in operation from 1660.
 Rebuilt following a fire in 1683, it continued to operate commercially right up until the 1920s when it was left to deteriorate.
-Ted Henbury was alerted to its presence by his son, and together with the local rescue archaeologist John Gibson-Hill they set up a restoration group to work on rebuilding the watermill.
+Ted Henbery was alerted to its presence by his son, and together with the local rescue archaeologist John Gibson-Hill they set up a restoration group to work on rebuilding the watermill.
 Work started on the restoration in 1974, and the watermill now boasts a working waterwheel as well as the renovated mill building itself.
 While restoration work at the mill is ongoing, Ifield Watermill contains a variety of working mechanical instruments which show how the mill used to function when it was operational.
 It also houses exhibitions about the history and restoration of the Mill and the history of the local area.

 Plan Your Visit